-Balke and Pearl [1995] demonstrate how linear, nonrecursive structural models with Gaussian noise can be used to compute counterfactual queries of the type: "Given an observation set O, find the probability that Y would have attained a value greater than y, had X been set to x."
-The task of inferring causes of effects, that is, of finding the probability that X = x is the cause for effect E, amounts to answering the counterfactual query: "Given effect E and observations O, find the probability that E would not have been realized, had X not been x."
-The technique developed in Balke and Pearl [1995] is based on probability propagation in dual networks, one representing the actual world and the other representing the counterfactual world.
+Balke and Pearl (1995) demonstrate how linear, nonrecursive structural models with Gaussian noise can be used to compute counterfactual queries of the type: "Given an observation set O, find the probability that Y would have attained a value greater than y, had X been set to x".
+The task of inferring "causes of effects", that is, of finding the probability that X = x is the cause for effect E, amounts to answering the counterfactual query: "Given effect E and observations O, find the probability that E would not have been realized, had X not been x".
+The technique developed in Balke and Pearl (1995) is based on probability propagation in dual networks, one representing the actual world, the other the counterfactual world.
 The method is not limited to linear functions but applies whenever we are willing to assume the functional form of the structural equations.
-The noisy OR-gate model [Pearl 1988] is a canonical example where such functional form is normally specified.
-Likewise, causal theories based on Boolean functions (with exceptions), such as the one described in Equation 70.16 lend themselves to counterfactual analysis in the framework of Definition 70.7.
+The noisy OR-gate model (Pearl, 1988) is a canonical example where such functional form is normally specified.
+Likewise, causal theories based on Boolean functions (with exceptions), such as the one described in Eq.
+(16) lend themselves to counterfactual analysis in the framework of Definition 7.